 CARA Executive Director

 Mr Stephen Wordsworth CMG LVO joined CARA as Executive Director in April 2012, after a long career in the UK Diplomatic Service.
-He served abroad in Russia (twice), in Nigeria, in Germany and at NATO.
+His last two diplomatic posts were as Deputy Head of Mission in Moscow (2003-2005) and Ambassador in Belgrade, Serbia (2006-10); he also served abroad in Russia during the Soviet period, in Nigeria, in Germany and at NATO.
 From the mid-1990s he focussed mainly on crisis management and support for post-conflict reconciliation and reconstruction across the Balkan region.
-His last two diplomatic posts were as Deputy Head of Mission in Moscow (2003-2005) and Ambassador in Belgrade, Serbia (2006-10).
-He is now also a Trustee of the British and Foreign School Society (BFSS) and of the BFSS Trust.
+Alongside his work at CARA, he is now also a Trustee of the British and Foreign School Society (BFSS) and of the BFSS Trust.
 He holds the Officer's Cross of the Order of Merit of the Federal Republic of Germany.